panosale/PythonLearningGR/README.md

 #### PYTHON INSTALLATION

-* How To Install Python on Windows 10 and 11 | Tom's Hardware - https://www.tomshardware.com/how-to/install-python-on-windows-10-and-11 or [HERE](https://github.com/panosale/PythonLearningGR/files/9682013/How.To.Install.Python.on.Windows.10.and.11.pdf)
+* How To Install Python on Windows 10 and 11 | Tom's Hardware: https://www.tomshardware.com/how-to/install-python-on-windows-10-and-11 or [HERE](https://github.com/panosale/PythonLearningGR/files/9682013/How.To.Install.Python.on.Windows.10.and.11.pdf)

 #### ABOUT GITHUB

-* Git and GitHub - The Complete Guides - https://dev.to/ifierygod/git-and-github-the-complete-guides-chapter-1-23cp
+* Git and GitHub - The Complete Guides: https://dev.to/ifierygod/git-and-github-the-complete-guides-chapter-1-23cp

-* How to Write Better Git Commit Messages – A Step-By-Step Guide - https://www.freecodecamp.org/news/how-to-write-better-git-commit-messages/
+* How to Write Better Git Commit Messages – A Step-By-Step Guide: https://www.freecodecamp.org/news/how-to-write-better-git-commit-messages/